Seiko 7A28 - 7020 SPR007 Dial Restoration

 First test print from the first exposure plate.

-Checking registration detail (same movement but different dial style, 703L not 702L).
+Checking registration detail (this is the same movement but different dial style, 703L not 702L).

 Second test print.